 **Fluffy post alert!
 If you’re a man, navigate away now!
 You have been warned!**

 What will the MTIs do if I show up with makeup?
-Make fun of you.
-Honest answer, and expect them make comments about your makeup when you’re going through the shakedown.
+Make fun of yourself.
+The honest answer, and expect them to make comments about your makeup when you’re going through the shakedown.
 Just ignore it and go on about your business.
 You will not be allowed to have access to these items until graduation weekend, as they will be locked up in the civilian luggage closet.